kguzek/tvmaze-wrapper-ts/README.md

 The original README.md is preserved at [README.original.md](https://github.com/kguzek/tvmaze-wrapper-ts/blob/main/README.original.md).
 It lists all available API functions and methods.
 This package has renamed all of these to be more logical and consistent, but the same functions are implemented.

-The only exception is the [episode trailer scraper](https://github.com/JohnDeved/node-tvmaze-api-ts?tab=readme-ov-file#episode-trailer) which has been removed as it introduced an additional dependency and is not strictly related to the TVMaze API.
+The only exception is the [episode trailer scraper](https://github.com/JohnDeved/node-tvmaze-api-ts?tab=readme-ov-file#episode-trailer) which has been removed as it introduced an additional dependency and is not strictly related to the TVmaze API.
 This package therefore has absolutely **no dependencies**, since all requests are made using the native `fetch` API.

 ## Credits